mcneel/rhino.inside-revit/docs/pages/_en/1.0/guides/revit-psettings.md

 {% endcapture %}
 {% include ltr/api_note.html note=api_note %}

 Use the *Project Locations* component shared here to grab a list of all project locations as well as the active one.
-Since `DB.ProjectLocation` is a `DB.Element`, you can use the *Element.Identity* component to grab the location name:
+Since `DB.ProjectLocation` is a `DB.Element`, you can use the {% include ltr/comp.html uuid='01934ad1' %} component to grab the location name:

 ![]({{ "/static/images/guides/revit-psettings04.png" | prepend: site.baseurl }})